Categories

 Thank you for contacting me with your concerns on the petrol and diesel ban, and electric vehicles.

 I welcome that the Government is investing £3.5 billion to support the automotive sector and consumers in the transition to zero emissions vehicles.
-This includes £1 billion of Government investment to support the electrification of UK vehicles and their supply chains; £620 million for targeted electric vehicle grants and infrastructure, and £275 million to extend support for charge point installation at homes, workplaces and on-street locations.
+This includes: £1 billion of Government investment to support the electrification of UK vehicles and their supply chains; £620 million for targeted electric vehicle grants and infrastructure; and £275 million to extend support for charge point installation at homes, workplaces and on-street locations.

-So far, government funding, alongside private sector investment, has supported the installation of more than 32,000 public electric vehicle charging devices, including over 6,000 rapid chargepoint’s – one of the largest networks in Europe.
+So far, government funding, alongside private sector investment, has supported the installation of more than 32,000 public electric vehicle charging devices, including over 6,000 rapid chargepoints – one of the largest networks in Europe.
 But there is much more to do.
 That is why I am glad that consumers will soon be able to compare costs across charging networks in a recognisable format similar to pence per litre for fuel and there will be new standards to ensure reliable charging for electric vehicle drivers.

-Motorcycles can make a significant contribution to addressing our country’s transport and traffic issues.
+On motorcycles specifically, these can make a significant contribution to addressing our country’s transport and traffic issues.
 Indeed, they can reduce congestion and represent an affordable alternative to the car, delivering independence and mobility as well as broadening employment opportunities.
 The Government is investing in a plug-in motorcycle grant scheme, which is available for eligible zero emission motorcycles and mopeds across the UK.

 Thank you again for taking the time to contact me.